LLNL partners with SWAY to launch deep sea offshore wind demonstration

 The amount of wind blowing off the California coast is teeming with potential.

 Towers for offshore wind turbines typically sit 0-30 meters deep in the water and are anchored to the ocean floor.
-Based on technology that was originally used for oil drilling, SWAY has developed a system to generate more offshore power by locating turbine towers deeper in the ocean – at depths from 60-400 meters.
+Based on technology that was originally used for deep-sea oil drilling, SWAY has developed a system to generate more offshore power by locating turbine towers deeper in the ocean – at depths from 60-400 meters.
 The turbines would sit on top of the floating, tethered tower.

 "California has an abundance of deep water wind resources, so this is an opportunity for the state," said Nalu Kaahaaina, LLNL's Low-Carbon Energy Program leader.
 "This technology is clean, reliable and even more consistent than traditional onshore wind turbines."